epicserve/dotfiles/README.md

 This is my personal dotfiles.
 They are managed using:

 - [Ansible][1]: Ansible is the simplest way to automate apps and IT infrastructure.
-- [cider][2]: Hassle-free bootstrapping using Homebrew. cider is pip/gem tool for Homebrew
 - [Homebrew][3]: for OS X package management
 - [pip][4]: The PyPA recommended tool for installing and managing Python packages.
 - [pipsi][5]: pip script installer. pipsi is a nice tool for Python tools which need to be installed system wide.